 While Zimzod checked the station for a merchant bar, Zach set aside Cr 500 as he checked for interesting advertisements in the list of clubs.
 While the two researched clubs, Aiden grabbed his gear and went to see the sights.
 Zach left before Zimzod, who finally left with a menacing smile and a plan to raise a little hell.
 Ultimately, the last to leave were Inger and Brian, who paid Cr 20 for the ride to the concert.
-Once they'd changed, they booked a station taxi and agreed, to speed things along, Inger would cover the costs and Brian would pay her back when it was convenient.Zimzod's Bar Adventure
+After they'd dressed, they booked a station taxi, agreeing Inger would cover the costs and Brian would pay her back when it was convenient, to speed things along."Differnt Class" Warfare

 Zimzod's chosen bar was fairly close to the Pilot Error's berth, so he walked the docks for a cover of credibility with the other spacers.
 He also took the time to deciding just what kind of trouble he wanted to get into?
 Wearing a generic ship suit gave him as good a chance as he could get at fitting in with merchies, after a lifetime of Imperial military service.
 Of course, he didn't plan to spend a lot, nor plan to make any friends.
 The bar was exactly what he expected, with a small crowd of spacers hitting the docks spending what was left of their pay after prolonged quarantine.
 They were cutting loose and burning off their frustrations with out of place stationers in the mix for a night of exotic adventure.
 Both to Zimzod's fortune and misfortune, his plan unfolded.

 Zimzod reached for the hand up, planning a surprise counter attack.
 He also reached to grab the chair the splashed woman was sitting on, to flip her down too.
 But the spacers were nowhere near that green, and he found he needed to try to come up fighting.
 Five minutes later, Zimzod's class on the close quarters fighting skills of veteran spacers ended when station security moved in and detained everyone.
-Eventually, the spacers were sent back to their ships with a warning to not deviate or they'd be delivered to their various captains.
+Eventually, the spacers were sent back to their ship, with a warning to not deviate or they'd be delivered to their captain.
 This threat was more than enough to sober the merchies up, and they moved off.
 For his part, Cr 50 lighter in the wallet, security escorted Zimzod back to the Pilot Error and made certain he boarded.
-For all his excitement, Zimzod was the first to return to the ship and he didn't check in with Mikah as he hit his stateroom fresher to wash off the blood.
-He then hit the rack trying to find a position that didn't press on his emerging bruises too much and didn't set his alarm to wake him at any given time.Zach's Pleasant Evening
+For all his excitement, Zimzod was the first to return to the ship, and he didn't check in with Mikah as he hit his stateroom fresher to wash off the blood.
+He then hit the rack trying to find a position that didn't press on his emerging bruises too much and didn't set his alarm to wake him at any given time.Pleasure And Prospects